dxw/playbook/guides/running-a-roadmapping-workshop.md

+---
-# Running a roadmapping workshop
+title: Running a roadmapping workshop
+---

 For an alpha or beta, or for a significant update to a live service, we run an initial roadmapping workshop during inception.